SimpleMage/magento2-cachewarmup/README.md

 3. Configure the module via the Magento admin panel under `Stores > Configuration > SimpleMage > Cache Warmup`
  - `General Settings`
    - `Varnish Server IPs` - if you have multiple Varnish servers put here public IPs of this servers, if you have Varnish installed on the same server (or not have Varnish installed) leave it blank
-   - `URLs File` - upload file with URLs you want to warump
+   - `URLs File` - upload file with URLs you want to warump - supports simple TXT file with URLs separated by new line - you can find example file in repository [example-file.txt](example-file.txt)
    - `Skip verify host SSL certificate` - use only on localhost for testing purposes
  - `Cronjob Settings`
    - `Enable warmup cronjob` - enable or disable warmup cronjob